krka/java8-future-guide/README.md

 # Guava -> Java 8 cheat sheet

-This is one way mapping.
+This is a one way mapping.
 If you used to use Guava futures, you probably want to do the java 8 equivalent.
 This does not mean that the reverse mapping works.

 | Guava style | Java 8 style |